brianwskim/academic-page/_pages/about.md

 I am a PhD candidate with a focus on musculoskeletal imaging and computer vision.
 By some miracle, I have become obsessed with the scientific method.
 What more could anyone ask for?

-Thesis title: *Deep learning applications in magnetic resonance imaging of the rotator cuff*
+Thesis title: *Enhancing muscle evaluation tools for the rotator cuff on magnetic resonance imaging*

 Supervisors: <a href= "https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/james.elliott.html" target="_blank">Prof James M Elliott</a>, <a href= "https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/marnee.mckay.html" target="_blank">Dr Marnee J McKay</a>, <a href= "https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/ziba.gandomkar.html" s target="_blank">Dr Ziba Gandomkar</a>, <a href="https://profiles.stanford.edu/kenneth-weber" style="font-weight=bold" target="_blank">Dr Kenneth A Weber II</a>, <a href="https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=31112" target="_blank">Prof Amee L Seitz</a>.